dvukadinovic/globin/readme.md

 ## Description

 Development version of code for inversion of atomic and atmospheric parameters simultaneously.
+We employ the global inversion algorithm where atomic parameters are coupled between different pixels providing the unifrom value across the field-of-view.
+Atmospheric parameters are retrieved independently for each pixel.

 ## Installation

-Install package in editable mode:
+Install package in editable mode system-wide:

 'pip3 install -e /path/to/package'